Managing Black Hair Abroad

 For many people, natural and relaxed alike, protective styling is the way to go.
 When in a climate you may be unfamiliar with, without much time to touch up your hair, keeping your ends safely tucked away is one of the best options.
 This is especially true for people studying abroad for an extended period, because it can be easily maintained on your own.

-· When wearing your hair in protective styles, you can also wrap your hair in scarves or turbans to be ultra-low maintenance with added style.
-This is especially true if you can find great scarves in-country!
+- When wearing your hair in protective styles, you can also wrap your hair in scarves or turbans to be ultra-low maintenance with added style.
+This is especially true if you can find great scarves in-country - or bring your own!

 Finding a Stylist